Ebenezer Ofori: VfB Stuttgart

 The Ghanaian midfielder completed his move to VfB Stuttgart in the 2.
 Bundesliga during the January transfer window on 31 January 2017, after the Africa Cup of Nations with the Black Stars.
 He helped Stuttgart to emerge champions of the German second-tier league and secure promotion back to the German top flight.

 New York City

 On 21 February 2018, Ofori joined MLS side New York City FC on loan until the end of the 2018 MLS season.
 He played 28 league matches in his debut season.
 His loan was extended to continue for the 2019 MLS season.
 In the second season he played 20 league matches.

 Return to AIK

 On 9 January 2020 it was announced that he will rejoin AIK for the 2020 Allsvenskan season on a permanent deal.

 Vejle

 On 13 January 2022, Ofori was loaned out to Danish Superliga club Vejle Boldklub until July 2022.
 On 15 June 2022, Ofori moved to Vejle on a permanent basis and signed a two-year contract.

+On 3 December 2024, Vejle Boldklub and Ofori agreed to terminate the contract due to lack of playing time.

+Žalgiris

+On 28 March 2025 Lithuanian Žalgiris Club announced about new player.
+On 16 April 2025 Ebenezer Ofori made his debut match in A Lyga against Hegelmann.